-To to this, simply add the missing amount or remove the added amount to the bottom edge and draw a new side seam line up to the bottom of the dart leg.
+To do this, simply add the missing amount or remove the added amount to the bottom edge and draw a new side seam line up to the bottom of the dart leg.
 It’s as simple as that!

 One final note though – if you are making your adjustments on a different pattern, like Dove for example, which has specific hem details that the above trimming or adding correction may disturb, there is an alternative method you may prefer.

 Instead of maintaining the entire bust adjustment for the full length of the bodice, this method involves keeping the bottom edge of line 3 hinged, to maintain the hemline, and only spreading or overlapping the full amount of the adjustment amount at the bust apex.
-This method does effect how the dart shape changes slight – making the FBA dart wider and the SBA dart narrower – but will otherwise keep the hem mostly undisturbed.
+This method does affect how the dart shape changes slightly – making the FBA dart wider and the SBA dart narrower – but will otherwise keep the hem mostly undisturbed.

 So that’s it!
-I hope you found today’s tutorial helpful and you’re feeling ready & confident to go tackle those bust adjustments!
+I hope you found today’s tutorial helpful and that you’re feeling ready & confident to go tackle those bust adjustments!
 If you have any questions, or would like to share your bust adjustment experiences – don’t forget to post in the comment section below.